 4. Describe risk appropriately

-As part of the risk assessment process, it is good practice to create a risk 'string', distinguishing between cause and effect.
+As part of the risk assessment process, creating a risk 'string' is good practice, distinguishing between cause and effect.

 5. Estimate and prioritise risk